-Originally a local series out of Utah that found its way on to the airwaves sporadically from 1947 to 1952, this anthology was picked up for national syndication by the Mutual network and broadcast from mid-52 through mid-53.
+started as a local series out of Utah.
+It found its way onto the airwaves sporadically from 1947 to 1952.
+This anthology was picked up for national syndication by the Mutual network and broadcast from mid-52 through mid-53.
 Written and directed by Richard Thorne, a prolific and talented writer and producer, this series is often overlooked, even by fans of OTR.
 It is unfortunate, since it provides some very unique and dramatic material; the acting in particular was superb.
-Early on, the series concentrated on murder mysteries, but later shows were devoted to horror and some Sci-Fii.
-Sadly, not all episodes have survived—only about 40 of perhaps over a hundred shows still exist.
+Early on, the series concentrated on murder mysteries, but later shows were devoted to horror and some Sci-Fi.
+Sadly, not all episodes have survived—only about 40 of perhaps over two hundred shows still exist.
 All episodes were standard half-hour format.

-Currently this archive contains 37 of 38 plotlines
+Currently this archive contains 39 of 50 plotlines and 39 reviews

 Genre: Robots